 Transparency is key.
 A customer returning a product to your business should be kept updated regularly.
 Be sure to send them a message once you have received their return, and once you approve their refund – with details on how long they should expect to wait before receiving it in their bank account.

 Every product that is returned essentially doubles its carbon emissions output.
 But, there are some sustainable steps you can take to reduce the impact.
 Partnering with a sustainability-focused logistics carrier is one option.
-DHL’s GoGreen Plus service has recently launched a landmark initiative which allows customers to reduce the carbon emissions associated with their shipments through the use of Sustainable Aviation Fuel.
+DHL’s GoGreen Plus service allows customers to reduce the carbon emissions associated with their shipments through the use of Sustainable Aviation Fuel.

-There are several technologies to help you automate – and thus streamline – different stages of your returns management.
-These include:
+A big challenge for small businesses is managing returns with limited staff.
+But there are several technologies to help you automate – and thus streamline – different stages of your returns management: